medhatdawoud/corgi-collage-React/README.md

 You need to run a Chrome version that contains the changes to DevTools that proposed User Timing API format.

+*_Note: to trigger the measured tasks you need to add a corgi to the collage using the "Add new Corgi" button._*

 ## Example